 Prayer instructions

-All ?night Personal Prayer Time.
+All ?night?
+Personal Prayer Time.
 Give each person the Lecture outline to follow through on in personal prayer.
 During his prayer he may make additional notes.
 Prayer includes listening.
 Prayer includes wrestling.
 Prayer should bring victory when it is fervent and comes from the heart.

-Circulate among your men — join from time to time for a few minutes in prayer.
+Circulate among your men — join one from time to time for a few minutes in prayer.
 Help them to quiet victory.
 Make it an “all night” affair.
 We need passion! !